May tries to save Brexit plan ahead of EU summit

 "How can we ensure that, at the end of a possible extension, we are not back in the same situation as today?" he asked.

-Mrs May's letter to Mr Tusk would come by Wednesday, her spokesman said, as reports spoke of her seeking a 12-month delay.
+Mrs May's letter to Tusk would come by Wednesday, her spokesman said, as reports spoke of her seeking a 12-month delay.
+She will also face questions from MPs in Parliament on Wednesday.

 However, Britain's ambassador in Prague Nick Archer said Tuesday that London was also wary of a lengthy extension with European Parliament elections due to be held across the bloc in May.